The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Introduction

-A few recent papers have begun to answer the above question in specific settings with rather conflicting messages.
-On the one hand, \cite{javanmard2020precise} and \cite{donhauser2021interpolation} have studied high-dimensional \emph{linear} models and showed that the robust generalization error of adversarially-trained models becomes \emph{worse} as the models become more overparametrized.
-It should be noted that for linear models, even in the case where there is no adversary, the best generalization error is attained when the model is underparametrized \cite{hastie2019surprises}.
-On the other hand, another line of work provably shows that in order to \emph{interpolate} the training data smoothly, while being robust, overparametrization is \emph{necessary} \cite{bubeck2021universal, bubeck2021law}.
+\begin{itemize} \item \cite{javanmard2020precise} and \cite{donhauser2021interpolation} have studied high-dimensional \emph{linear} models and showed that the robust generalization error of adversarially-trained models becomes \emph{worse} as the models become more overparametrized.
+It should be noted that for linear models, even in the case where there is no adversary, the best generalization error is attained when the model is underparametrized~\cite{hastie2019surprises}.

+\item Another line of work provably shows that in order to \emph{interpolate} the training data smoothly, while being robust, overparametrization is \emph{necessary} \cite{bubeck2021universal, bubeck2021law}.
 However, we note that, in order to train robust models, it may not be beneficial to interpolate the training data as robustness is measured with worst-case performance over all the points in a neighborhood around the input data.
+Indeed,~\cite{dohmatob2021fundamental} study the tradeoffs between memorization (of training data) and robustness of two-layer neural networks and established a lower-bound on the non-robustness of the model (via the Sobolev-seminorm of the model) as an increasing function of the amount of memorization.

 We will provide a more detailed discussion of these points and other related works in Section~\ref{sec:related}.
 Despite such interesting recent progress, a comprehensive understanding on how overparametrization precisely affects robustness remains largely mysterious.